 Greenwood starts by acknowledging that there has been a ‘social revolution’ since the thirties, and presumably particularly since the post-war social settlement of 1945.
 Sally Hardcastle’s grandchildren would very likely have had the chance to go to university (to an extent this has become true, though of course inequality of access to higher education for working-class people and obstacles to social mobility have remained firmly in place even since the nineteen-sixties, with some periods of improvement and some of decline).
 Sally is identified concisely here as a champion of social progress, as indeed her conversations with Larry Meath before his death suggest in both novel and play.
 The Depression and the National Government responses to it (especially its unwillingness to defy the ‘international bankers’ and take any unorthodox economic or social action to address the unemployment of the thirties) are seen as essential components both of the history of the nineteen-thirties and as leading to a quite wide post-war consensus to put something better in place.
 The question about stocks and shares ownership was asked as part of the Means Test and, of course, Greenwood here quotes it without comment in silent mockery of its absurdity for those likely to have been asked it.
 Greenwood acknowledges that these experiences are from the past (and I think he does assume that these issues are for the present done with, a reasonable assumption in 1970, given that unemployment, at least, remained low for the first half of that decade and that Britain seemed in many ways prosperous).

 However, in the place of unemployment and deprivation is another enormous danger, which oppresses the current generation instead, and forms the new and equivalent ‘blasphemous mockery’ of true human life: the constant threat of nuclear war.
 This is where the Delta bombers enter into Greenwood’s foreword and show him very much following current news.
 Delta bombers were more commonly known as V-bombers in Britain, but in both cases the name derived from the triangular wing shape of these post-war jet bombers (one name sees the wings as like a V, the other sees them as like the capital Greek letter delta: Δ).
 These V-bombers (the three types were named Valiant, Vulcan, and Victor) stemmed from a government / RAF specification dating back to 1946.
 The aircraft were always intended to carry a British nuclear deterrent and did so between 1956 and 1970.
-(2) But Greenwood is right to also name the Polaris nuclear-armed submarine in his vision of apocalypse from sky and sea: from 1968 the Navy was taking over the British nuclear deterrent role with the Polaris missile, but for a short period up until 1970 both planes and submarines might carry strategic nuclear weapons.
+(2) But Greenwood is right also to name the Polaris nuclear-armed submarine in his vision of apocalypse from sky and sea: from 1968 the Navy was taking over the British nuclear deterrent role with the Polaris missile, but for a short period up until 1970 both planes and submarines might carry strategic nuclear weapons.
 (3)

 Vulcan Bomber (4)

 It may be that Greenwood felt that the nuclear threat is what will be most on the minds of his audience, or it may be that it was much on his own mind.
 Either way, he clearly feels in this piece that if one large issue has apparently been overcome, another has succeeded it and that these overwhelming threats to ordinary lives will allow continued understanding of the situations in Love on the Dole.
-Finally, the foreword ends on a more humanistic rather than historical note by arguing that the musical version will especially help share human feelings and values.
+Finally, the foreword ends on a humanistic rather than historical note by arguing that the musical version will especially help share human feelings and values.
 The musical adaptation in this production was indeed well-liked in reviews, but I will write more about that in a future piece devoted to the musical of Love on the Dole.

 Nottingham Playhouse Programme 1979 cover featuring a detail from L.S Lowry’s painting, Coming from the Mill, 1930 (Salford Art Museum).
 The painting was also the basis for the cover of the German translation of Love on the Dole.
 See: Walter Greenwood’s Dust-wrappers and Covers